(Last Updated on : 19/04/2019)

 Plains of Northern India, also known as Indo-Gangetic Plain

 or the North Indian River Plain, are a flat and enormous plain.
-These plains extend in the east west direction between the Himalayan in the north and Great Indian Peninsular Plateau
+These plains extend in the east-west direction and are bounded in between the Himalayan in the north and Great Indian Peninsular Plateau

 in the south.
-These plains form an unbroken belt of alluvium varying in thickness from east Bihar
+These plains form an unbroken belt of alluvium varying in thickness from east Biha

 and northern Rajasthan

 .
-Sutlej Plain in the west, the Ganga Plain in the middle, the Ganga
+Sutlej Plain in the west, the Ganga Plain in the middle and the Brahmaputra Plain in the east constitute the Plains of Northern India.

 The Thar Desert in India